gradeup/youknowwho/README.md

 - Why will we never support 'calling rules' with multiple tag options ? : Then conditional operators among tags will be a major requirement and tags are essentially rule groups.

 - Changing Rule Engine execution from sync to async :
-    + While sync offered a lot more performance benefit , ease of usage and code simplicity , it lacked a majority extensibility , i.e. executing cutom functions in code flows.
+    + While sync offered a lot more performance benefit , ease of usage and code simplicity , it lacked a majority extensibility , i.e. executing custom functions in code flows.
 Conditions, while sync, are forcefully made async to keep the options open, and to keep performance realistic.

 ### Todo / improvements / known Bugs